Private 4×4 vehicle & dedicated guide

 Whether you want two weeks between gorillas and savannahs, or a long weekend in Kigali and the Volcanoes, we adapt to what you’re looking for.

-All the essential highlights: Kigali, the Volcanoes, Kibuye, Nyungwe, Butare and Akagera.
+All the essential highlights: Kigali, the Volcanoes, Karongi, Nyungwe, Huye and Akagera.

 Explore Itinerary ↓

 The same great circuit, with room to breathe.
-Extra days at Kibuye, Kigali, plus the Twin Lakes, Muhazi and Gisenyi.
+Extra days at Karongi, Kigali, plus the Twin Lakes, Muhazi and Rubavu.

-9 destinations: adds Twin Lakes, Gisenyi & Lake MuhaziFrom US$7,600 / person
+9 destinations: adds Twin Lakes, Rubavu & Lake MuhaziFrom US$7,600 / person

 Explore Itinerary ↓Final price varies with the number of travellers, the accommodation chosen, the activities selected and the travel dates.